Sang Saka Malaya: Gallery

 The Malaysian flag, "Jalur Gemilang," has elements of the red and white.
 Meaning bravery and purity respectively.
+Each red and white represents a state in the federation.

 The Indonesian Flag, "Sang Saka Merah Putih."
 Symbolizing bravery and purity respectively.

 The Singaporean flag, has elements of the red and white.
 Meaning unity and purity respectively.

 The flag of Malacca has elements of the red and white.

 The flag of Sarawak, "Trisakti" had elements of the red and white.
 Meaning bravery and purity respectively.(1973–1988).

 The United Malays National Organization (UMNO) flag, "Sang Saka Bangsa," uses the red and white colors with a yellow moon and a green Kris in it.

 Parti Islam Se-Malaysia (PAS) also uses red and white color elements in one version of the official flag.

 The Barisan Revolusi Nasional Melayu Patani (BRN) flag has elements of the red and white.

 The Brunei People's Party (BPR) flag had elements of the red and white.

 The Perhimpoenan Indonesia flag, the progenitor of all flags used by early Indonesian and Malay nationalists.